M. Patricia Carroll Fund

 Testimonials

-• “Several years ago, at a time when our family situation was desperate, hope came to us in the form of LCL and the M. Patricia Carroll Fund.
+• “Several years ago, at a time when our family situation was desperate, hope came to us in the form of the M. Patricia Carroll Fund.
 After struggling with alcoholism for many years, my husband had exhausted all his benefits and could not afford further treatment.
-Through the Carroll Fund, LCL stepped in to provide him with a scholarship to an inpatient rehabilitation facility and he has been sober ever since.
+The Carroll Fund, provided him with a scholarship to an inpatient rehabilitation facility and he has been sober ever since.
 With their help, we learned not to give up before the miracle, and for that we are forever grateful.” — Anonymous Family Member

 • “In June, 2012, after a half dozen unsuccessful rehab stays and years of failed outpatient treatment, I was out of insurance benefits, estranged from my family and barely employed.
 I had run out of luck and options.
 Or so thought.
 Some attorneys who for some reason thought I was worth saving, arranged through the M. Patricia Carroll Fund to send me to Mirmont for thirty days at no cost to me.
 I have been sober ever since.
 I am also back with my family and employed by the very firm that had fired me fifteen years ago due to my alcoholism.
 I and my family owe much more than we can ever repay to the M. Patricia Carroll Fund.” — Anonymous Philadelphia Attorney